Paul Scarron: The Roman Comique

 The Roman Comique tells the adventures of a company of strolling players in a realistic setting, thus providing much information concerning the customs of these companies of actors.
 The main plot tells the misadventures of Destin's acting company and presents us with an intrusive narrator who disappears when some of the characters tell their life stories such as Destin, La Caverne and La Garouffiere.
 These stories have a higher tone than the main plot since they tell of past loves among the nobility.
 In the end the reader is able to unveil many of the mysteries of the novel and the relationship between the heroic material from the past and the comic adventures of the present since L'Estoile is the noble Leonore in disguise.
 The novel also borrows some of its humor (partially embodied in Ragotin) from Miguel de Cervantes's Don Quixote as well as from Menippean satire.
 It also contains four interpolated tales, taken mainly from Spanish sources.
 The most famous is the novella of the "Invisible Mistress," a comic adaptation of the more serious tale by Alonso de Castillo Solorzano.
 This tale, which includes a number of comic narrative intrusions, would be reworked by a number of English authors such as Thomas Otway and Eliza Haywood.

+The earliest English translation was in 1665 by John Bulteel, titled The Comical Romance.
+The "Brown-Savage" translation was published in 1700.
+In 2012, it was newly translated by Jacques Houis as The Comic Romance.